compwright/disqus-cli/README.md

 Simply add the `compwright/disqus-cli` package to your `require` section in composer.json and run `composer update`.

+Composer will copy the `bin/disqus-cli.php` script to your project `bin/` directory.

 ## Configuration

 To use this script, you will need to define a `.env` file with the following settings: